wp-plugins/powerpress/readme.txt

 * Added minified versions of the player and mejs javascript files.
 (Thanks idleberg for the suggestion)
 * Added the riff module to getid3 library (thanks Kathy for reporting the riff error)
 * Fixed bug with Blubrry media hosting screen, selecting already published media not returning to the post edit screen (Thanks Paul for making us aware of the bug)
+* Fixed notice message found in powerpressadmin-defaults.php (thanks sbmorrissey for bringing to our attention)

 = 5.0.5 =